Asian Super Cup: History

 The Asian Super Cup was started in 1995 by the AFC, it was played in two legs.
-The Asian Super cup pitted the winner of the Asian Club Championship against the winner of the Asian Cup Winners' Cup.
+The Asian Super Cup pitted the winner of the Asian Club Championship against the winner of the Asian Cup Winners' Cup.
 In 2002, the Asian Club Championship and the Asian Cup Winners' Cup merged to form the AFC Champions League, as a result, the Asian Super Cup was discontinued.

-On only three occasions, the winner of the Club Championship lost in this competition: in 1995, 1997 and 1998.
+On only three occasions (in 1995, 1997 and 1998) did the winner of the Club Championship lost this competition.